njustesen/TRTS/starcraft/zerg.md

 ### Larva

-Each Hatchery, Lair, or Hive produces one Larva automatically in the _Income Phase_ until it has three.
+Each Hatchery, Lair, and Hive produces one Larva automatically in the _Income Phase_ to a maximum of three Larvae each.

 Larvaes can morph into the following list of units and will become an Egg until they are deployed.